Newly Constructed Sheema Government Prison Designated Isolation Center for Inmates

 In short

-Frank Byamugisha, the South-Western Region Prisons Commander, says they decided to designate the new facility to hold new inmates as part of their control measures against the spread of the Covid19 pandemic.
+The newly constructed Sheema government prison was recently handed over to government in November last year and was yet to start hosting inmates.

-Newly Constructed Sheema Government Prison Designated Isolation Center for Inmates5 May 2020, 07:50 Comments 65 Views Sheema, Uganda Human rights Health Breaking news
+Newly Constructed Sheema Government Prison Designated Isolation Center for Inmates5 May 2020, 11:57 Comments 55 Views Sheema, Uganda Human rights Health Updates

 In short